davidandradeduarte/grpc-golang-master-class-udemy/NOTES.md

 - 4 types of API in gRPC: Unary, Server Streaming, Client Streaming and Bi Directional Streaming
     - **Unary**: Request --> Response
     - **Server Streaming**: Request --> Stream of Responses (server push)
-    - **Client Streaming**: Stream of Requests --> Response
+    - **Client Streaming**: Stream of Requests --> Response (client push)
     - **Bi Directional Streaming**: Stream of Requests <--> Stream of Responses.
 It doesn't need to be ordered.
 It can be asynchronously.
-You can receive responses at the same time you're sending new requests
+You can receive responses at the same time you're sending new requests (client and server push)
 - gRPC leverages HTTP/2 multiplexing for async streaming communication
 - gRPC servers are async by default
 - gRPC clients can be async or sync